KubaP/vscode-pink-candy/README.md

 - Scss-specific characters are correctly coloured.

 ### Javascript
-- String interpolation symbols are distinctly coloured.
+- String interpolation delimiters are distinctly coloured.
 - Regex expressions are distinctly coloured.
 - Static properties have a unique colour.
 #### JSX (React)